OCSEA Free College benefit FAQ

 EGCC is one the fastest growing colleges in Ohio.
 They are a national Achieving the Dream Leader College, an American Association of Community Colleges School of Excellence, and are recognized nationally for their efforts to prepare a diverse student population for career success.

 I already have an Associate Degree.
-Does this benefit extend to a Bachelor’s Degree?
+Is there a Bachelor’s Degree benefit?

 Why should I earn college credit at EGCC if it’s not my local college?